jaclu/tmux-menus/README.md

 set -g @menus_trigger 'x'
 ```

-Please note that using special keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
+Please note that special keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
 Either `'\'` or without quotes as `\\`.
 Quoting `'\\'` will not make sense for tmux and fail to bind any key!

 If you want to trigger menus without first hitting `<prefix>`